toss/es-toolkit/docs/reference/function/debounce.md

   - `leading`: If true, the function runs immediately on the first call. (defaults to `false`)
   - `trailing`: If true, the function runs after `debounceMs` milliseconds have passed since the last call. (defaults to `true`)
+  - If both `leading` and `trailing` are true, the function runs at both the start and end of the delay period.
+However, it must be called at least twice within `debounceMs` milliseconds for this to happen, as one debounced function call cannot trigger the function twice.
+  - Note that since `trailing` is true by default, setting `{ leading: true }` means that both leading and trailing are true.

 - The `debounce` function also accepts a `maxWait` option: